StefanDespotovic/banking-system/README.md

 # Banking System

 This is a banking system project created using React, Node.js, Express, and a SQL database.
 The system includes various functionalities such as login and signup forms, checking the current balance, transferring funds from one account to another, displaying a line chart, adding balance to the logged-in account, and checking a transaction history with data for all transactions.
-This project is hosted on [Render hosting website](https://render.com/), and database is hosted on [Planetscale](https://planetscale.com/)
+This project is hosted on [Render hosting website](https://render.com/), and database is hosted on [Planetscale](https://planetscale.com/).
+Project is live on this [link](https://banking-system-7gdh.onrender.com/)

 ## Technologies Used